 2. For pneumonia in problem herds, vaccinate kids twice, 14 to 21 days apart prior to weaning.
 Vaccinate pregnant does once during the last month of gestation.
 Use a vaccine that is appropriate for the type of pneumonia that your goats have, for example, Pasteurella.
 Your veterinarian can suggest specific vaccines for your area.

 3. If you have other health problems, work with your veterinarian to set up a vaccination program for the diseases if a vaccine is available.
 It is always better to prevent diseases than to have them occur and then have to treat them.
 Vaccines from other species may or may not be useful in goats, and you should ask your veterinarian about these vaccines if you have a problem with the disease.
 Vaccines are available for other species for foot rot, caseous lymphadenitis, mastitis, and several reproductive diseases.
+Few are approved for use in goats so your veterinarian will have to advise you on their use.

 1. Examine udder two times daily at milking for abnormal secretions of milk -- lumps or stringy milk, and hot, swollen udders.
 Treat early if mastitis is detected.